mbertucc21/squat_assessment/README.md

 # squat_assessment
-Developed program to take in input images and determine if the subject (human) is completing a squat and provides feedback (please check out the 'outputs' folder).
+Developed a program to take in input images and determine if the subject (human) is completing a squat and provides feedback (please check out the 'outputs' folder).
 Utilized OpenCV, NumPy and Matplotlib libraries.

 Tested on random images obtained online as well as test images of myself (which I chose not to upload).
 Please note you will need to download the pre-trained pose estimation model to have this program work.
 See details below.